kaulabbasu/chat-with-your-data-template/README.md

 Support / Contact
 - Open an issue in this repository for bugs, feature requests, or questions.
-- For implementation-specific questions about Google Generative AI, consult the official Google Cloud documentation: https://cloud.google.com/generative-ai

 Acknowledgements
-- This template draws on common patterns for working with cloud-based generative models and aims to simplify starting a new project.
+- This template draws on common patterns for working with conversational models and aims to simplify starting a new project.

 Next steps
 - Customize sections above with concrete instructions for your chosen runtime (install commands, sample code, required dependencies).
-- Consider adding example code files in /examples for Python and Node if you want runnable demonstrations.
+- Consider adding example code files in /examples for Python if you want runnable demonstrations.